 How to Answer “Why Did You Leave Your Last Job?”

+Explaining the reasons for leaving a job the right way in an interview can be tricky.
 Let’s look at how to handle this question in its three most common forms:

-Example Answer 1: Manager
+Reasons For Leaving A Job Example Answer 1:

 “I have been at my company for three years now and have learned a lot from working with some amazing salespeople.
 I worked my way up to regional sales manager 18 months ago and my region has beat our sales projections by at least 25% each quarter since.
 However, I am starting to feel like I need some new challenges.
 This position really appeals to me because it would allow me to manage a bigger team and sell more innovative products.”